slowmonkey/slowmonkey.github.io/_posts/2019-08-10-keepass-series-installation-and-setup.md

 categories: [security]
 tags: [passwordmanager, keepass]
 ---
-This post outlines steps required to setup a portable KeePass application that synchronises to your google drive account.
+This post outlines the steps required to setup a portable KeePass application that synchronises to your google drive account.

 Additional setup instructions included around:
 * serving ssh keys